 Based on the current understanding of regulatory agencies, TRD encompasses patients who have not been helped by two or more MDD pharmacotherapies.
-Currently, only two pharmacotherapies are approved for TRD in the United States: Spravato (esketamine), marketed by Janssen, which is an NMDA receptor antagonist; and olanzapine and fluoxetine hydrochloride capsules, which are available generically.
+Currently, only two pharmacotherapies are approved specifically for TRD in the United States: Spravato (esketamine), marketed by Janssen, which is an NMDA receptor antagonist; and olanzapine and fluoxetine hydrochloride capsules, which are available generically.
 Because of this, antidepressants indicated for use in MDD are frequently prescribed, combined or augmented with a second agent to treat TRD patients.
-Several biopharmaceutical companies have therapies, including other psychedelic-based compounds, in preclinical and clinical development being evaluated or planned to be evaluated in mental illness, including in TRD patients, including Axsome Therapeutics, Beckley Psytech, COMPASS Pathways, Cybin, Entheon, Mindmed, Perception Neuroscience, Praxis Precision Medicines, Relmada Therapeutics, Sage Therapeutics, Small Pharma and Viridia Life Sciences.
-Of the programs with other psychological support, for which topline results of a Phase 2b trial in TRD have been reported.
+Several biopharmaceutical companies have therapies, including other psychedelic-based compounds, in preclinical and clinical development being evaluated or planned to be evaluated in mental illness, including in TRD patients, including Axsome Therapeutics, Beckley Psytech, COMPASS Pathways, Cybin, Entheon, Mindmed, Perception Neuroscience, Relmada Therapeutics, Sage Therapeutics, Small Pharma and Viridia Life Sciences.
+Of the programs with other psychedelic-based compounds, the most advanced is COMPASS Pathways' investigational therapy COMP360 given in conjunction with psychological support, for which results of a Phase 2b trial in TRD have been reported and a Phase 3 program has been initiated.